Winter has arrived and with it comes snow, ice, and slippery roads.

 - If you don’t already know, check your owner’s manual to make sure what snow chains are required under what conditions.
 Although some people only put tire chains on two wheels, we recommend putting them on all four.
 If you are only going to put chains on two wheels, make sure they are the drive wheels.

-- Unroll and chains and make sure that the hook ends are towards the ground
+- Unroll and chains and make sure that the hook ends are toward the ground

 - Get the end of the tire chain around and behind your tires and fasten the two ends over the top.

-- Make sure the grips of the snow chains are tight by grabbing the chains and pulling them towards the center of the tire.
+- Make sure the grips of the snow chains are tight by grabbing the chains and pulling them toward the center of the tire.

 - There should be a fastener on one of the links.
 Make sure to hook that into the system and make it as tight as possible.
-Basically you want the chains to be as tight as possible against the tire thread.
+Basically, you want the chains to be as tight as possible against the tire tread.